 My Function Band Hell; Paul’s debut novel, is a love story about a suicidal bassist forced to play in a covers band on a cruise liner.
 It was released in November 2016 and follows his popular collection of short stories, The Stationery Seller.

-Paul is the curator/Artistic Director of two successful comedy/theatre festivals in his hometown of Cambridge; SideStreets Festival and StupidFest.
-He hosts a monthly comedy night, Let's Face the Music and Bants, at the Plough, Shepreth.
+Paul produces a monthly comedy night, Let's Face the Music and Bants, at the Plough, Shepreth.

 “Does anyone work harder than Paul Richards?” – Local Secrets Magazine

-Paul Richards Proudly Presents A Christmas Storytelling Show That Will (Possibly) Break Your Heart (2016 tour show)
+A Christmas Storytelling Show That Will (Possibly) Break Your Heart (2016, tour)

-Paul Richards Is The Least Of Your Problems (solo show) (2016 tour show and Edinburgh Fringe) WATCH
+Paul Richards Is The Least Of Your Problems (solo) (2016 tour, Edinburgh Fringe)

 The Rix, Rees And Richards Radio Show (2015, Edinburgh Fringe)